Audi RS performance models are going plug-in hybrid, perhaps with 50 miles electric range

 Instead, the German automaker is suggesting that it sees them as the future of the internal combustion vehicle, and it’s looking ahead to more plug-in hybrid models in the lineup—including performance plug-in hybrids.

-Coming from Audi Sport, these models will provide all the attributes expected from a classic RS models, combined with zero-emissions driving potential, Audi officials said in a tech talk earlier this week.
+Coming from Audi Sport, these models, likely led by a next-generation RS 4, will provide all the attributes expected from a classic RS models, combined with zero-emissions driving potential, Audi officials said in a tech talk earlier this week.
 And as the technology leaders showing the potential of PHEV powertrains, they might be the first to take advantage of battery advances.

 Taking some of its PHEVs in a performance direction won’t change the focus on increasing all-electric range in the near future.
 Audi sees 80 kilometers (about 50 miles) as the target for the next iteration of its plug-in hybrid models, while retaining the same battery pack sizes.